Laci1953/Z80AS/SOURCES-Z80AS/readme.txt

-This folder contains source files that must be compiled ONLY with Z80AS
+This folder contains source files

 Use makezas.sub and linkzas.sub to build Z80AS from the sources.